 A self-declaration must be signed and dated by the issuer and has to be submitted in the original language.
 However, any self-declarations not in English must be translated into English.
 Translations carried out abroad must be apostilled or legalized, while translations carried out in Malta must be done by a registered translator.

-21: If the applicant resides in a country where there is no Maltese embassy/ consulate such as in South Africa, or if they so prefer, can a local lawyer/solicitor/notary act as witness for the signature on form MRVP1 and any other affidavit?
+21: If the applicant resides in a country where there is no Maltese embassy/ consulate such as in South Africa, or if they so prefer, can a local lawyer/solicitor/notary act as a witness for the signature on form MRVP1 and any other affidavit?
 Also, can a local court of law be the signature witness?

 Yes, a commissioner of oaths could be available in local Courts of Law.
-Moreover, any entity empowered to administer oaths in a respective jurisdiction, may bear witness to the signing on Form MRVP 1 and other affidavits, as long as the MRVA is presented with proof of their qualifying authority.
+Moreover, any entity empowered to administer oaths in a respective jurisdiction may bear witness to the signing on Form MRVP 1 and other affidavits, as long as the MRVA is presented with proof of their qualifying authority.

 Malta has no consular post in South Africa.
-However the Consulate of Italy in CapeTown and the Embassy of Italy in Pretoria, act as representatives of Malta for all legal intents and purposes.
+However, the Consulate of Italy in CapeTown and the Embassy of Italy in Pretoria, act as representatives of Malta for all legal intents and purposes.

 22: How would the initial payment of €5,500 of the contribution be effected?

 The €5,500 must be transferred on your behalf by us at ProCitizenship, via an electronic bank transfer into Bank of Valletta account number: 40023969188, in the name of Identity Malta Agency (IMA).
 When the application pack is accepted by the IMA, a request for payment is handed over to the ProCitizenship team, after which we will initiate the payment quoting the client’s IMA Application Reference number.